\'Etale metaplectic covers of reductive group schemes: General topology

 \section{General topology}

-The notion of metaplectic group schemes we develop is $2$-categorical in an essential way.
+The notion of \'etale metaplectic covers we develop is $2$-categorical in an essential way.
 The $2$-isomorphisms we shall encounter fall into two kinds: ones which exist for \emph{general} reasons and ones which exist for \emph{particular} reasons.
 While the bulk of the paper deals with the latter, we also need an effective language to handle the former.
 This language is provided by Lurie's theory of Higher Algebra.

+The goal of this section is to record facts from Higher Algebra that we will use in the main body of the text, mostly without explicit mention.